Some Thoughts on the “archaic” Language of the King James Bible.

 Hi all.
 What I find to be interesting and I think is a very significant "coincidence" is that the KJB critics, the Bible agnostics and the unbelievers in an inerrant Bible often complain about the "archaic" language of the King James Bible and they tell us "We don't talk that way today.
 We need a bible in modern English we can all understand."

-Then when we ask them to show us what they think IS the inerrant words of God, they usually end up referring us back to "the" Greek and Hebrew (although they don't tell us WHICH "the" Greek and Hebrew they refer to.)
+When we ask the King James Bible critics and those who complain about "that old fashioned, archaic language" to show us what they think IS the inerrant words of God, they usually end up referring us back to "the" Greek and "the" Hebrew (although they don't tell us WHICH "the" Greek and "the" Hebrew they refer to.)

 The people who speak modern Hebrew and modern Greek do NOT speak the way biblical Greek and Hebrew are written.